chriscarrollsmith/network-chat-room/program_flow.md

 > `load_history` opens the `history.dat` file in binary mode and loads the `history` dictionary using `pickle.load`.
 If the file does not exist, it creates an empty dictionary.

 ## Client initialization

+**TODO: Update this section to reflect the new client architecture**

 When we start the client with `python -m client.app`, it creates an instance of the `Client` class at 127.0.0.1:8888.